TempoPFN: Synthetic Pre-training of Linear RNNs for Zero-shot Time Series Forecasting: Background and Related Work

-Recent work has also revisited recurrent architectures for long-horizon forecasting.
-TiRex~\citep{auer2025tirex}, currently the top performer on Gift-Eval, uses xLSTM~\citep{beck2024xlstm} pre-trained on synthetic Gaussian processes, Chronos datasets, and carefully selected Gift-Eval subsets, enhanced with data augmentation techniques including amplitude modulation, censoring, and spike injection.
-In contrast, \methodname{} takes a different approach by exploiting linear RNNs with GatedDeltaProduct mechanisms and negative eigenvalues, enabling fully parallelizable training without requiring patching or summarization while relying exclusively on synthetic pretraining data to eliminate real-world leakage concerns.
+\textbf{Linear RNNs and State-Space Models.} Recent work has revisited recurrent architectures for long-horizon forecasting.
+TiRex~\citep{auer2025tirex} uses xLSTM~\citep{beck2024xlstm} pre-trained on synthetic Gaussian processes, Chronos datasets, and selected Gift-Eval subsets, combined with augmentations such as amplitude modulation, censoring, and spike injection.
+In contrast, \methodname{} leverages linear RNNs with GatedDeltaProduct~\citep{siems2025deltaproduct} mechanisms and negative eigenvalues~\citep{grazzi-iclr25a}, enabling fully parallelizable training without patching or summarization, while relying solely on synthetic pretraining data to avoid any leakage.
+Linear RNNs have regained interest due to their efficient parallelization.
+While non-linear RNNs are not easily parallelizable~\citep{NEURIPS2024_0b2b199f}, linear RNNs admit chunk-wise parallelization~\citep{yang-icml24a} or associative scans~\citep{gu2023mamba, martin2018parallelizing}.
+Formally, they map input sequences $\vx_{1:t}\!\in\!\mathbb{R}^l$ to outputs $\hat{\vy}_{1:t}\!\in\!\mathbb{R}^p$ via